Charles Pasley (engineer): Early life

-Pasley was the son of Lieutenant-General Sir Charles Pasley, KCB, and his second wife Martha Matilda née Roberts.
-He was born at Brompton barracks Chatham, Kent, England, and was educated at the King's School, Rochester, and the Royal Military Academy, Woolwich from 1840.
-He obtained a commission as second lieutenant in the Corps of Royal Engineers on 20 December 1843.
+Pasley was the son of Lieutenant General Sir Charles Pasley, KCB, and his second wife Martha Matilda née Roberts.
+He was born at Brompton barracks, Chatham, Kent, England, on 14 November 1824 and was educated at the King's School, Rochester, and the Royal Military Academy, Woolwich from 1840.

+Career

+Pasley obtained a commission as second lieutenant in the Corps of Royal Engineers on 20 December 1843.
 He went through the usual course of professional instruction at the military school at Chatham, of which his father was the head, and proved himself so good a surveyor and mathematician that for some months he temporarily held the appointment of instructor in surveying and astronomy.
 After serving at several home stations he was promoted first lieutenant on 1 April 1846, and in June was sent to Canada.
-He was employed on the ordinary military duties of his corps until 1848, when he was appointed to assist in the survey of the extensive and scattered ordnance lands on the Rideau canal.
+He was employed on the ordinary military duties of his corps until 1848, when he was appointed to assist in the survey of the extensive and scattered ordnance lands on the Rideau Canal.
 The outdoor survey was done in the winter to enable the surveyors to chain over the frozen lakes, and to avoid the malaria and mosquitoes of the swamps.

 In 1849 he was sent to the Bermuda islands, and while there was mainly employed in superintending, on behalf of the colonial government, the work of deepening the channel into St. George's Harbour.
 In November 1850 he returned to England on account of ill-health.

-In February 1851 he was selected to join the staff of the Great Exhibition of that year.
-He served at Bermuda in 1850.
+In February 1851, along with other Royal Engineer officers, he was ordered to join the staff of the Great Exhibition as Superintendent of Classes 24 and 25 (glass and china), with an office in the building.

-Career in Australia